Author: Arleigh Trainor, MD USD Sanford School of Medicine

 Heat Syncope is the temporary loss of consciousness caused by intravascular shunting to the cutaneous circulation, pooling in the lower extremities due to prolonged standing, and volume depletion.
 The elderly are particularly susceptible and should be warned to move often and avoid prolonged standing.

 Prickly Heat is an acute inflammatory skin condition caused by blockage of the sweat glands and a secondary staph infection.
-It is initially manifestated by pruritic vesicles in the clothed areas that extend producing deeper vesicles that are less pruritic.
+It is initially manifested by pruritic vesicles in the clothed areas that extend producing deeper vesicles that are less pruritic.

 Heat Exhaustion is characterized by vague malaise, fatigue, nausea, vomiting, weakness and headache in the setting of heat stress.
 The core temperature is frequently normal or just mildly elevated.
 The patient is frequently water depleted from inadequate hydration, but may be salt depleted from rehydration with hypotonic solutions.
 Patients with true heat exhaustion have normal mental status, but may be tachycardic.
 Clinically heat exhaustion and heatstroke may be incredibly difficult to differentiate and if the diagnosis is unclear, cooling should be immediately initiated.